nf-core/cutandrun/README.md

 nf-core/cutandrun was originally written by Chris Cheshire ([@chris-cheshire](https://github.com/chris-cheshire)) and Charlotte West ([@charlotte-west](https://github.com/charlotte-west)) from [Luscombe Lab](https://www.crick.ac.uk/research/labs/nicholas-luscombe) at [The Francis Crick Institute](https://www.crick.ac.uk/), London, UK.

 The pipeline structure and parts of the downstream analysis were adapted from the original CUT&Tag analysis [protocol](https://yezhengstat.github.io/CUTTag_tutorial/) from the [Henikoff Lab](https://research.fredhutch.org/henikoff/en.html).
+The removal of duplicates arising from linear amplification (also known as T7 duplicates) in the TIPseq protocol was implemented as described in the original [TIPseq paper](https://rupress.org/jcb/article/220/12/e202103078/212821).

 We thank Harshil Patel ([@drpatelh](https://github.com/drpatelh)) and everyone in the Luscombe Lab ([@luslab](https://github.com/luslab)) for their extensive assistance in the development of this pipeline.